samhyams/FrskyTelemetryScript/README.md

 # FORK SPECIFIC:
+### These changes have only been implemented for the 320x480 colour LCD version!
-This fork adds the ability to optionally display receiver RSSI as a raw dBm value in the main Yaapu script terlemetry display screen
+This fork adds the ability to optionally display receiver RSSI as a raw dBm value in the main Yaapu script telemetry display screen

 Changes:
 Yaapu Config now has an option for 'rssi unit':